marcdavoli/vpa-rollout-controller/README.md

 ## Concepts

 ### Surge Buffers
-For the workloads that require it, we can create a copy of the workload resource (StatefulSet, Deployment, etc.) that will serve as a buffer during the rollout.
-This solves the problem where with the Kubernetes Vertical Pod Autoscaler, your workload must operated with `n-1` pods for the duration of the rollout restart.
-The surge buffer acts as a +1, so your workload instead operates with `n` pods for the duration of the rollout restart.
+For the workloads that require it, we create a copy of the workload resource (StatefulSet, Deployment, etc.) that will serve as a buffer during the rollout.
+This solves the problem where with the Kubernetes Vertical Pod Autoscaler, your workload must operate with `n-1` pods for the duration of the rollout restart.
+The surge buffer acts as a temporary +1, so your workload instead operates with `n` pods for the duration of the rollout restart.

 For VPAs that configure it (via the annotation `vpa-rollout.influxdata.io/surge-buffer-enabled: true`), Surge Buffer Workloads are created before a rollout is triggered and are deleted shortly after the rollout is completed.